sankalpmundra/Olympic_Games_Data_Analysis/README.md

 ---

-## Queries 2
+## Data Analysis

-Here, I am presenting a series of SQL queries used to analyze the Olympic Games dataset.
+This section contains a series of SQL queries used to analyze the Olympic Games dataset.
 These queries answer a wide range of questions about the history and details of the Olympic Games.
 Topics covered include the number of Olympic Games held, the countries and athletes who participated, medal counts, and specific achievements by nations and athletes.
-Each query is accompanied by a snippet of the result set to provide a glimpse of the findings, offering interesting insights into the Olympics.
+Each query is accompanied by a snippet of the result set to provide a glimpse of the findings, and offering interesting insights into the Olympics.

 > **Note:** Due to the large size of some result sets, only snippets are displayed here.
 For the complete SQL result sets, please click on the provided hyperlinks.